Sea Legs - Transfers

 The Coast Guard requires frequent moves.
 The Relocation Assistance Program in the Office of Work-Life www.dcms.uscg.mil/worklife is available to help you with your move and provide you with information on your new home.
 Your sponsor at the new unit can help with location specific information.

-Print out your Moving Checklist to help you get started.
+Print out the following Moving Checklist to help you get started.

 e-Resume and Assignment Process

 During the assignment process, a shopping list of available positions is published.
 Members utilize this list to construct their e-Resume.
 The e-Resume is a communication tool that allows members to express their assignment desires.
 When creating an e-Resume, members should consider professional growth opportunities, assignment priority, evaluations, past assignments, sea/shore ratio for rating and personal objectives.
 Members are encouraged to list as many positions as possible on their e-Resume, beginning with the positions they most desire.
 Ultimately, assignments are determined by considering multiple factors: the needs of the service, the needs of the unit and the needs/desires of the member.
 Once selected for a position, members will receive orders.
 Servicemembers are encouraged to seek career counseling from their assignment officer.